 Upon completing this course you will have the tools necessary to study the Bible in the original languages, knowledge of Biblical culture that will allow you to better understand the Bible, and a framework to integrate those passages studied with the rest of the Bible.
-The ultimate intent is that in correctly handling 'the Word of Truth' you will come to know what you believe, why you believe it and have the ability to earnestly contend for the Faith.
+The ultimate intent is that in correctly handling 'the Word of Truth' you will come to know what you believe, why you believe it and have the ability to 'earnestly contend for the Faith that was once for all delivered to the saints' - Jude 3.

-In order to expeditiously equip laborers for the field, Village Missions offers a compact course of instruction.
-CDI's program consists of six core areas taught as quarters.
+In order to expeditiously equip laborers for the field, Village Missions is offering this compact course of instruction.
+The CDI program consists of six courses that when combined with pastoral mentoring provide the basic equipping for Christian ministry.